MariagraziaC98/Parallel-Two-Phase-Strategies-for-Bi-Objective-Combinatorial-Optimization/README.md

 # Parallel Two-Phase Strategies for Bi-Objective Combinatorial Optimization
-This repository contains the data used in the study: *Parallel Two-Phase Strategies for Bi-Objective Combinatorial Optimization: A distributed and Shared-Memory Framework*
+This repository contains the data used in the study: *Parallel Two-Phase Strategies for Bi-Objective Combinatorial Optimization: A distributed and Shared-Memory Framework*.

 Two classes of graphs have been used in this study:
-- Complete graphs
+- Complete graphs;
-- Grid graphs
+- Grid graphs.

 For each graph size and cost correlation, the repository contains:
 - the corresponding graph instances;